huiyinghuan/team12_PSD_NILM_Mobile_Application/README.md

 ---
 ## Contact Information
-If there are any clarifications, bugs or issues that are faced.
-You may contact the team at homeationtest@gmail.com.
-We will do our best to respond in a timely manner.
+If you have any questions, feedback, or encounter any issues, please don't hesitate to reach out to us.
+You can contact our team at homeationtest@gmail.com.
+We're committed to providing timely assistance and addressing any concerns you may have.